dmallense/shortcodes-ultimate/readme.txt

 [Create an issue at GitHub](https://github.com/vanokhin/shortcodes-ultimate/).

 = Where can I get help? =
-First, visit [Shortcodes Ultimate Help Center](https://getshortcodes.com/support/).
+First, visit the [Help Center](https://getshortcodes.com/support/).
 If you get stuck, ask for help at the [official support forum](https://wordpress.org/support/plugin/shortcodes-ultimate).
 Also, you can get premium support from the developer by purchasing any of the [premium add-ons](https://getshortcodes.com/add-ons/).

 == Changelog ==